IntelRealSense/librealsense/src/media/readme.md

 ### Basics Terminology

 A **Device** is a container of Sensors with some correlation between them (e.g - all sensors are on a single board, sensors are mounted on a robot and share calibration information, etc.).
 A **Sensor** is a data streaming object, that provides one or more Streams.
-**Stream** is a representation of a single type of data, meaning that a stream contains one type of data that it provides.
-Streams are exposed to the user via frames that the Sensor raises These frames are made available sequentially over time.
-A Stream can be thought of as data items on a conveyor belt being packed into a frame one at a time and raised by the sensor.

- A **Stream** represents a single data type that is sequentially made available over time and is exposed via frames that the Sensor raises.
-A stream can be thought of as data items on a conveyor belt being packed into a frame one at a time, where each frame is delivered to the user via the sensor.
+**Stream** is a sequence of data items of a single data type, which are ordered according to their time of creation or arrival.
+The Sensor provides the Streams frames to the user.

 We call the device's sensors and stream, the **topology** of the device.

-Devices and Sensors can have **Extensions** that provide additional functionality.
+Devices and Sensors can have **Extensions** that provide additional functionalities.
 A **Snapshot** of an Extension is a snapshot of the data that is available by the extension at some point of time, it is a sort of "read-only" version of the extension.
 For example, say we have a `DigitalClockExtension`, that can set and show the time.
 If we take a snapshot of that extension at noon, then whenever we ask the snapshot to show the time it will show "12:00", and trying to set its time will fail.

 Finally, we will refer to a an actual implementation of devices and sensors as "live" or "real" devices and sensors.